-Although there is no magic answer for this question, there are a few likely causes for churn:
+Although there is no magic answer to this question, there are a few likely causes for churn:

 - Customer no longer values the product—Whatever first attracted the customer to the product and inspired initial usage is no longer present.
 This could be a change in customer priorities or a change in the product itself.

-- Motivating factor to use the product no longer exists—Customers purchase and use a product because it solves a problem or addresses a need, but not all problems and needs are permanent.
+- Motivating factors to use the product no longer exists—Customers purchase and use a product because it solves a problem or addresses a need, but not all problems and needs are permanent.

 - Customer frustrated with product user experience—Dissatisfaction with usability, lack of features, or persistent bugs and performance issues can drive a customer away.

-- Product lacks a mandatory capability required by the user—A customer needs the product to do something, but the product does not offer that functionality (or the customer lacks awareness or training of how to access and utilize that capability).
+- The product lacks a mandatory capability required by the user—A customer needs the product to do something, but the product does not offer that functionality (or the customer lacks awareness or training of how to access and utilize that capability).

 - Value to the customer does not justify the expense—The ROI for the customer is no longer there.

-- Customer has found/switched to an alternative solution—This may be a direct competitor or an indirect alternative that is free or already available (i.e. instead of a reminder app the customer will just write down their notes on paper).
+- The customer has found/switched to an alternative solution—This may be a direct competitor or an indirect alternative that is free or already available (i.e. instead of a reminder app the customer will just write down their notes on paper).

 - Damage to product reputation—This could be a security issue, noteworthy performance problems, terrible customer service or bad acts by the company or company employees.

-Of course each departing customer has their own motivation for discontinuing their usage.
-Exit surveys/interviews and analyzing usage behavior of churned customers may reveal larger trends.
+Of course, each departing customer has their own motivation for discontinuing their usage.
+Exit surveys/interviews and analyzing the usage behavior of churned customers may reveal larger trends.

-The impact of churn: What churn means for product managers
+The impact of churn: What it means for product managers